electronicdreamplant/electronicdreamplant.github.io/_france/2026-05-15-weeks-not-months.md

 ...but I can't help thinking 'what if?'
 If we don't get the visa then the plans are all off, the house sale will stall and we'll be back at square one.

 I'll be a lot happier when this part is over.

+## Thoughts on leaving the UK

+Ongoing, and recent, turns in UK politics haven't exactly made us feel a longing to stay.
+To see the country shift further towards populism (in all its forms) is pretty depressing, and our aim to be in France before the somewhat inevitable outcome of a general election.

+I'm not under the illusion that French politics is a bastion of sanity either, of course.
+There are real risks that a further shift right could herald a crack down on immigration there.
+We already know our chances of EU citizenship in the longer term are very slim because of changes already made.

+But honestly, if I have to sit through another media-generated scandal or leadership challenge I think I might lose it!